n1ru4l/envelop/website/docs/core.md

 ---
 title: Envelop Core
-sidebar_label: Core
+sidebar_label: '@envelop/core'
 ---

 ## @envelop/core

-This is the core package for Envelop.
+This is the core package for `envelop`, it comes with the execution pipeline wrapper, and some basic core plugins you can use for creating your initial Envelop instance.

 ### Built-in plugins